Fights in Tight Spaces

 - 3 % negative mentions

-“The gameplay is so simple but gets so deep and rewarding; it's all the best parts of Into the Breach and all the best parts of Slay the Spire.”
+“The gameplay is so simple but gets so deep and rewarding; it's all the best parts of Into the Breach + all the best parts of Slay the Spire.”

-“Fights in tight spaces ride the line between turn-based tactics, deckbuilder, and roguelite, mixing a blend of gameplay that's both highly addictive and remarkably polished, with well-designed mechanics that keep you informed of the effects of every move.”
+“Fights in Tight Spaces rides the line between turn-based tactics, deckbuilder, and roguelite, mixing a blend of gameplay that's both highly addictive and remarkably polished, well-designed mechanics keep you informed of the effects of every move.”

 “Instead, the fight replays are just as bland and tedious as the gameplay itself.”